Electronic-Waste/Electronic-Waste/README.md

 - Maintainer of [SJTU-SE](https://github.com/SJTU-SE): An unofficial organization for the School of Software Engineering, Shanghai Jiao Tong University.

-- Reviewer of [kubeflow/trainer](https://github.com/kubeflow/trainer): Distributed ML training and fine-tuning on Kubernetes, subproject of [kubeflow](https://github.com/kubeflow).
+- Approver of [kubeflow/trainer](https://github.com/kubeflow/trainer): Distributed ML training and fine-tuning on Kubernetes, subproject of [kubeflow](https://github.com/kubeflow).

 - Reviewer of [kubeflow/katib](https://github.com/kubeflow/katib): An AutoML toolkit on Kubernetes, subproject of [kubeflow](https://github.com/kubeflow).